nikbearbrown/algorithms-vol2-with-llms/chapters/08-social-networks.md

 Walk me through:

-1. **What's the network?** Vertices, edges, directed or undirected, weighted or binary.
+1. What's the network?
+Vertices, edges, directed or undirected, weighted or binary.
 If I'm describing a network without being able to name the edges, I'm not yet in network territory.

-2. **What's the actual question?**
+2. What's the actual question?
    - "Who's most central?" (centrality — but which kind?)
    - "Who clusters together?" (community detection)
    - "If I activate a small set, how far does influence spread?"
      (influence maximization)
    - Something else?

-3. **Pick the right centrality.**
+3. Pick the right centrality.
    - Degree: most connections.
    - Betweenness: lies on most shortest paths between others (broker, bottleneck).
    - Closeness: short average distance to all others.
    - Eigenvector / PageRank: connected to important others.
-   - Each answers a different question.
+   Each answers a different question.
 Which question am I asking?

-4. **If it's influence maximization:** the chapter notes that greedy with submodularity gives a (1 − 1/e) guarantee.
-   What's the diffusion model — linear-threshold, independent- cascade?
+4. If it's influence maximization: the chapter notes that greedy with submodularity gives a (1 − 1/e) guarantee.
+What's the diffusion model — linear-threshold, independent-cascade?
    What's the seed-set budget?

-5. **What are the limits of network-based prediction here?**
+5. What are the limits of network-based prediction here?
 The chapter is explicit that not everything network-shaped is network-structured — sometimes the relationships I'm treating as edges are noise.